VC++ Directories Property Page (Windows)

 To access the VC++ Directories property page:

-If the Solution Explorer window is not visible, then on the main menu choose View > Solution Explorer.
+If the Solution Explorer window isn't visible, choose View > Solution Explorer on the main menu.

 Right-click on a project node (not the top-level solution) and choose Properties to open the Property Pages dialog box.